Understanding Solo Diving

 In kelp forests, wrecks, or sheltered sea lochs, solo diving can feel almost meditative, with nothing but the sound of your own breathing and the soft movement of water around you.

-Solo diving in the UK is not forgiving of complacency.
-Conditions here can change quickly, and help may be far away.
+UK Conditions can change quickly, offering no forgiveness for diver complacency, and help often far away.
 That’s why the most experienced solo divers approach every UK dive with a conservative mindset.

 Key considerations include:

-Cold water: Drysuits are the norm year-round in much of the UK
+Cold water: Drysuits are the norm all year-round in much of the UK

 Visibility: Often limited, sometimes excellent, but rarely predictable